 To know how you can use Grasple, you need to know the basics.
 In Grasple there are Courses, Modules, Subjects, Tests and Exercises.

-A Course in Grasple is used to organize Exercises.
-One Brightspace-course can only link to one Grasple-Course.
+A Course in Grasple is used to organise Exercises.
+One Brightspace course can only link to one Grasple course.
 Within a Course you can have one or more Modules that can contain one or more Subjects.
 A module can have only one Test.
 The subjects are filled with Slides for explanations and Exercises for practising.

 The Subjects, Exercises and Tests are stored in Repositories.
 You look at Repositories as folders.
 There are 3 levels of Repositories: